Binokel: Origin

-The game originated from the French card games, Bézique and Cinq Cents and is recorded as early as 1847 as a game being played in Berne, Switzerland, where it is described as a "combination of Whist and L'Hombre played between four players."
+The game originated from the French card games, Bézique and Cinq Cents and is recorded as early as 1847 as a game being played in Bern, Switzerland, where it is described as a "combination of Whist and L'Hombre played between four players."
 In 1856 it is recorded as being played, alongside the game of Brelan, in Vevey on the shores of Lake Geneva.
 In 1857, Pierer confirms that it is a Swiss card game.
 A derivative of it, known as Pinochle, is popular in the United States where it was imported by German immigrants in the second half of the 19th century.
 The name probably comes from the Italian, bin oculi ("two eyes"), because it is played with a double hand.
 It is still a popular family game in the German state of Württemberg and in Switzerland.